-To support businesses investing in Lowestoft, a high-quality scheme comprising of 16 flexible units ranging from 34m2 to 117m2 is coming to PowerPark in 2024.
+To support businesses investing in Lowestoft, a high-quality scheme comprising 16 flexible units ranging from 34m2 to 117m2 is now complete and available to lease at PowerPark.

-The Nexus is a £4.27 million development by East Suffolk Council on Newcombe Road which will include modern business units available to let for office and light industrial uses with allocated onsite EV parking.
+The Nexus is a £4.27 million development by East Suffolk Council, delivering modern business units to let for office and light industrial uses, with allocated onsite parking and EV charging.
+The development offers easy access to the port of Lowestoft, OrbisEnergy and East Coast College's Energy Skills Centre.

-The development offers easy access to the port of Lowestoft, OrbisEnergy and East Coast College's Energy Skills Centre and is due to be completed in October 2024.
+CONTACT:

-CONTACT: Daniel Bycroft at Bycroft Commercial E: db@bycroftestateagents.co.uk T: 01493 844489
+Daniel Bycroft at Bycroft Commercial E: db@bycroftestateagents.co.uk T: 01493 844489